corydonbaylor/quickstart-drafts/Louvain Community Detection.md

 });
 ```

+The {'mutateProperty': 'community_id'} parameter tells us to store each node’s community identifier as community_id.
+What this does is that it group users into communities based on transaction activity.

 ## Step 7: Store and Analyze Community Results

 Persist Louvain results in Snowflake and analyze community structures.

 This helps us retreive all rows from your newly written table (e.g., p2p_users_louvain) so you can see which community each user belongs to.